-This module introduces students to the history of global interactions between different parts of the world.
-This one term module focusses on the early period 1200-1500.
-This module follows the circulation of people, knowledge, religion, and diplomatic encounter in the early modern world, and compares great land empires.
+This one-term module introduces students to the history of global interactions between different parts of the world through a focus on early connections in the period 1200-1500.
+By following the circulation of people, knowledge, religion, and goods in the late medieval world, this module compares regions from the Mediterranean and Islamic world to India and China.
 The module will be set within the theoretical framework of global history.
-Topics include diasporas, material culture, the Chinese and Ottoman empires, the silk route, maps and travellers.
+Topics include diasporas, material culture, the Mongol and Timurid empires, the silk roads, global cities, and medieval travellers.

-This second-year undergraduate 15 CATS module runs for ten weeks in the autumn term.
-By the end of the module students will:
+This second-year undergraduate 15 CATS module runs for ten weeks in both the Autumn and Spring terms.
+In this module students will:

-- Gain an understanding of non-European histories, and their connections with and impact on medieval and early modern European history.
+- Gain an understanding of non-European histories, and their connections with and impact on medieval European history.

-- Obtain knowledge of the processes which made the earlymodern world increasingly interconnected.
+- Obtain knowledge of the processes which made the late medieval world increasingly interconnected.

 - Engage with key concepts in global history such as "connections", "comparisons", "entangled histories", "micro-global" and "cultural exchange".

-- Engage with a wide range of approaches to history through secondary sources.
+- Engage with a wide range of approaches to history through primary and secondary sources.

 - Analyse a range of visual, material and textual sources.